 Where to stay

-This may be a tiny town; the population is about 50 residents, but there is no shortage of places to eat and accommodations to stay in if you choose.
-Though we did not stay overnight, there was no doubt it was beautiful and peaceful at night.
+This may be a tiny town with a population of about 50 residents, but there is no shortage of places to eat or accommodations to stay in if you choose.
+Though we did not stay overnight, it was certainly beautiful and peaceful at night.

 Most people who visit the area pass through on a day trip from Florence.
-If you can stay in the area, another great choice and close by is Siena.
+If you can stay in the area, Siena is another great choice and is close by.
 We have provided links to accommodations in both cities below.
-Both Expedia and Booking.com are provided for price comparisons.
+Expedia and Booking.com are provided for price comparisons.

 Where to eat in Castello Monteriggioni

-This is a tiny town, but there are some lovely restaurants to enjoy local fare with some of the regional Chianti wine.
-The top-rated restaurants include Ristorante le Torri Monteriggioni, Antico Travaglio – Osteria Gelateria, and Casalta Ristorante.
+This is a tiny town, but there are some lovely restaurants where you can enjoy local fare with some of the regional Chianti wine.
+The top-rated restaurants include Ristorante le Torri Monteriggioni, Antico Travaglio—Osteria Gelateria, and Casalta Ristorante.

 When to Visit